Relativity and the Quantum

 About attempts to understand the beginning of our universe using different approaches to quantum gravity

-Physics in the background
+Physics in the background of quantum theory

 Useful physics background information that may help with a better understanding of the other spotlight texts on this page.